teresahanak/wikipedia-life-expectancy/README.md

 <a id=license a></a>
 ## Contributions
-This project serves as an end-to-end portfolio project for its author as sole contributor.
+This project serves as an end-to-end portfolio project for its author, as sole contributor.

 ## [Licenses]()
 #### Text and Data: